The origin of jerky dislocation motion in high-entropy alloys: Results

-We first start with the experimental analysis of the structure and glide motion of dislocations in CoCrFeMnNi HEA by in-situ TEM tensile testing (Fig. \ref{fig:jerky_glide} and Supplementary Video 1).
-Uniaxial tensile load is applied to the Cu grid which transfers stress to the HEA thin foil prepared by FIB lift-out (Fig. \ref{fig:jerky_glide} (a)).
-The loading direction and the viewing direction (or electron beam direction) are $[21 \bar{1}]$ and $[113]$, respectively.
-Under $[21 \bar{1}]$ zone axis, three $\{111\}$ slip planes are inclined with respect to the viewing direction except ($a$) plane in Thompson notation.
-Due to limited thickness of the thin foil, dislocations glide on one of inclined slip planes are connected to top and bottom surface of the foil (Fig. \ref{fig:jerky_glide}).
-During deformation, dislocations bow out under the local shear stress toward their glide direction (Fig. \ref{fig:jerky_glide} (b, c)).
+We firstly analyze the structure and glide motion of dislocations in CoCrFeMnNi HEA by in- situ TEM tensile straining (Fig.~\ref{fig1} and Supplementary Movie~1).
+Uniaxial tensile load is applied to the Cu grid which transfers stress to the TEM lamella prepared by focused ion beam (FIB) lift-out.
+The loading direction and the viewing direction are \hkl[113] and \hkl[21-1], respectively (Supplementary Fig.~\ref{figS1}) and three \hkl{111} slip planes are inclined with respect to the viewing direction.
+Due to the finite thickness of the TEM thin foil, which is around \SI{100}{\nano\meter}, dislocation glide on the slip planes is constrained by the top and bottom surfaces.

-In Fig. \ref{fig:jerky_glide} (c) representative snapshots are presented showing the glide motion of Shockley partial dislocations separated by stacking faults appearing as dark bands.
-All images are processed to enhance the dislocation contrast (details in Method section).
-While gliding, dislocations advance through kink-pair-like glide mechanism.
-For example, for the case of the dislocation, \textit{D}, indicated by black arrow, only the upper part of the dislocation line (blue arrow) moves forward.
-With some delay, the bottom part (green arrow) follows.
-The jerky motion can be more clearly seen by tracing the dislocation position over time (Fig. \ref{fig:jerky_glide} (d)).
-The positions are extracted by using Gaussian and ridge detection image filters.
-As described above, a small dislocation segment propagates by forming small humps, while the rest hardly moves.
-This glide motion by continuous pinning-unpinning is observed for most dislocations, and could be the reason for the high shear stress required for dislocation glide in HEAs ~\cite{lee2020}.
+Fig.~\ref{fig1}a presents the representative TEM snapshots showing the glide motion of an array of Shockley partial dislocations which are separated by SFs appearing as dark bands.
+The dislocations bow out under the local resolved shear stress toward their glide direction.
+All images are processed to enhance the dislocation contrast (see section “Methods”).
+Tracing the evolution of the dislocation line shape during glide reveals that dislocations move through a kink-pair-like mechanism\cite{Caillard2003}.
+For example, only the upper part of the dislocation marked by a red arrow moves forward, then with some delay, the bottom part (yellow arrow) follows.
+The difference images in the right panel of Fig.~\ref{fig1}a , highlighting the relative changes between two frames, show that only certain segments of dislocations move within a given time frame while others remain pinned.